vtsykun/packeton/docs/oauth2.md

 ## Base configuration reference

-To enable OAuth2 integrations you need to add following configuration
+To enable OAuth2 integrations, you need to add the following configuration
 ```yml
 packeton:
     integrations: